kristen149/FAUdata-enginnering-project/project/project-plan.md

 ```
 ## Limitation on the datasets:
 * Although Vietnam is a very fast developing country, its information was somehow missing in the economy dataset.
 Thus readers have no insight to this country.
+The dataset is noisy.
+Many of the features have missing/incomplete data, with seven columns in particular having > 90% of the features missing.
+The data can also be inconsistent and non-standardized, particularly when it comes of the location of where a natural disaster occurred.
 ## Conclusion

 The findings reveals that Southeast Asian countries are vulnerable to climate-related disasters.